pinverein/anna-laura/_posts/en/news/2017-11-20-en_MaKi-MotherChildHangout-en.md

 ---
 layout: post
-title:  'MaKi - MotherChildHangout'
+title:  'MaKiMeeting - Women* for Women*'
 language: en
 categories: news
 weight: 3
 newsID: 'news3'
 ---

-This winter midwives and *pin* project staff, Hannah Amin, Verena Krause und Theresa Knall, offer seven sociocultural mornings and talking circles for women and children at the age of 2 to 4 years.
+This spring the MaKi-Group of Women* will meet again every two weeks. *pin* project staff, Hannah Amin, Marlene Stockenhuber and Anna Schreilechner will organise talking circles and sociocultural afternoons for and with women.
+We will dance, cook, do yoga, talk, network and much more.

 Info meeting:
-**When**: Friday, 24.11.2017, 1pm - 3pm
+**When**: Sunday, 04.03.2018, 2pm - 4pm
 **Where**: KO-Alte Burse, Sonnenfelsgasse 19, 1010 Vienna **Entry**: free of costs

 Further dates:
-Friday, 01.12.2017, 11am -1pm
+Sunday, 04.03.2018
 Friday, 08.12.2017, 11am -1pm
 Friday, 22.12.2017, 11am -1pm
 Friday, 12.01.2017, 11am -1pm